 Your job is to find the intersection of urgency and flexibility.
 Urgency without flexibility creates "sounds interesting, talk next quarter."
 Flexibility without urgency creates friendly feedback that never becomes usage.

-Early adopters share specific attributes that distinguish them from slow, risk-averse buyers:
+Early adopters share a few traits that separate them from slow, risk-averse buyers:

 For early founder stories, see our guide on lessons from dropping out to build SaaS.